chrishah/MITObim/README.md

 - GNU utilities
 - Perl
-- A running version of MIRA v3.4.1.1 (http://sourceforge.net/projects/mira-assembler/files/MIRA/stable/) is required.
-An excellent guide to MIRA v3.4 is available at http://mira-assembler.sourceforge.net/docs/DefinitiveGuideToMIRA.html.
+- A running version of MIRA 3.4.1.1 (for the use with MITObim 1.6 - download [here](http://sourceforge.net/projects/mira-assembler/files/MIRA/Older%20releases/V3.4.0/)) or MIRA 4 (for the use with MITObim 1.7 - download [here](http://sourceforge.net/projects/mira-assembler/files/MIRA/stable/)) is required.
+An excellent guide to MIRA is available [here](http://mira-assembler.sourceforge.net/docs/DefinitiveGuideToMIRA.html "The definitive Guide to MIRA").

 COMMENT
 -------

-Version 1.6 will be the last to rely on MIRA v3.4.1.1.
-MITObim v1.7 (to be uploaded soon) will be compatible with MIRAv4.
+As I received many requests about enabling MITObim for MIRA 4 I decided to upload a beta version of MITObim 1.7.
+However, tHe proofreading option is at the moment disabled in this version and will be enabled once I got a chance to thoroughly test its behavior with MIRA 4.
+If you are planning to use the proofreading functunality please refer to MITObim 1.6 for the time being.
+SOrry for the inconvenience!

 General introduction to MITObim